K-G-PRAJWAL/Python-Projects/Machine Learning Algorithms/README.md

 # Machine Learning Algorithms

-Some of the most important machine learning algorithms are implmented here:
+Some of the most important machine learning algorithms are implemented here:

 - K-Nearest Neighbors
 - Linear SVM